c0ded00d1e12/ecen224/_labs/getting-started.md

     ```bash
     sudo dphys-swapfile swapoff
     ```

+    You may notice that when you start typing your password to execute this command that the cursor does not move and that no characters appear.
+This is the terminal's way of protecting you from any people peeping over your shoulder and trying to steal your password.
+Rest assured that even though nothing is moving or showing, you are still entering in your password.

 3. Next we edit the configuration file of the OS that controls swap behavior with
     ```bash